SwissFEL – the new large research facility at the Paul Scherrer Institute

-As at PSI's other large scale facilities, SwissFEL will be accessible to external researchers, although the requirements of the Swiss Technical Universities and industry will be given special consideration at the planning stage.
-Until now, there are only two comparable facilities in operation anywhere in the world, with an additional two under construction.
+As at PSI's other large research facilities, the SwissFEL will be accessible to external researchers, although the requirements of the Swiss Technical Universities and industry have been given special consideration at the planning stage.
+Worldwide there are only four comparable facilities in operation.

-The creation of the X-rays begins at the electron gun: Electrons are initially set free when a burst of light strikes a metal plate.
+The creation of the X-rays begins at the electron source: Electrons are initially set free when a burst of light strikes a metal plate.
 They are then brought to the high velocity required by means of an electric field in a linear accelerator.
 In this process, the electrons acquire as much energy as if they had crossed a voltage of 6 billion volts.
-They are then fast enough to be fed into a snake-like path along a magnetic “undulator” – as the long magnet array used is called by specialists.
+They are then fast enough to be fed into a snake-like path along undulators – as the long magnet array used is called by specialists.
 Along their path, the electrons create X-rays, which amplify like an avalanche, producing the uniquely intense X-ray radiation of the SwissFEL.
 12 undulators, each having 1060 magnets, are arranged one behind another over 60 metres at the SwissFEL.
 The high level of accuracy necessary for guaranteeing good overlap of the electrons and the X-rays along the undulator represents an outstanding achievement in the art of engineering.

 The X-ray beam will then be routed to the experimental location, where it will available for researchers' experiments.

-For industry, SwissFEL already offers opportunities for cooperation during its development phase.
-SwissFEL is a great technological challenge, which PSI wants to overcome alongside industry.
-In the process, a transfer of knowhow will take place to industry, making it possible for these companies to develop innovative products.
+For industry, the SwissFEL has already offered opportunities for cooperation prior to operation.
+The SwissFEL has been a great technological challenge, which PSI overcame alongside industry.
+This also has resulted in a transfer of knowhow to industry, enabling these companies to develop innovative products.